Steven Spielberg: Stalkers

 In 1997, Jonathan Norman stalked Spielberg and attempted to enter his home while in possession of a "rape kit"; Norman was subsequently jailed for 25 years.
 Prosecutors described Norman as "sexually obsessed" with the director.
 Spielberg told the court he feared Norman intended to "rape or maim him".
 In 2001, Spielberg was stalked by conspiracy theorist and former social worker Diana Napolis.
 She accused him and actress Jennifer Love Hewitt of installing a mind-control device in her brain and being part of a satanic cult.
 Napolis was committed to a mental institution, and pled guilty to stalking.
 She was released on probation with a condition that she have no contact with either Spielberg or Hewitt.

-Political views
+Political views and activism

 Spielberg has usually supported Democratic Party candidates.
-He has donated over $800,000 to the Democratic party and its nominees.
-He has been a close friend of former president Bill Clinton and worked with the president for the USA Millennium celebrations.
-He directed an 18-minute film for the project, scored by John Williams and entitled The American Journey.
-It was shown at America's Millennium Gala on December 31, 1999, in the National Mall at the Reflecting Pool at the base of the Lincoln Memorial in Washington, D.C.
-Spielberg endorsed Hillary Clinton in the 2016 presidential election; he donated $1 million to Priorities USA Action.
+He has donated over $800,000 to the Democratic Party and its nominees.
+He has been a close friend of former President Bill Clinton and worked with the president for the USA Millennium celebrations.
+He directed an 18-minute film for the project, scored by John Williams and titled The American Journey.
+It was shown at America's Millennium Gala on December 31, 1999, in the National Mall at the Lincoln Memorial Reflecting Pool in Washington, D.C.
+Spielberg endorsed Hillary Clinton, Clinton's wife, in the 2016 presidential election; he donated $1 million to Priorities USA Action.